 Building Successful Military Pathways & Workforce Solutions

-Join the DoD SkillBridge Community of Practice LinkedIn group; a Center of Excellence assisting the transformation of our transitioning service members into the right career pathways.
-A place for U.S. Active Duty service members, Coast Guard, National Guard, and Reservists to share knowledge and best practices on landing a SkillBridge opportunity across all federally legal industries and organizations.
+It's the place for U.S. Active Duty service members, Coast Guard, National Guard, and Reservists to share knowledge and best practices on landing a SkillBridge opportunity across all federally legal industries and organizations, see some of the latest SkillBridge opportunities, and connect with company POC's

-Service members, Transition Counselors, and DoD-approved organization POC's are welcome to join.
+Service members, Transition Counselors, and DoW-approved organization POC's are welcome to join.

 Decide What Makes You Happy Professionally

-Start running WEEKLY keyword searches on the SkillBridge Locations page to help narrow down which approved orgs may be able to offer you the kind of opportunities you're interested in - https://skillbridge.osd.mil/locations.htm
+Start running WEEKLY keyword searches on the SkillBridge Locations page to help narrow down which approved orgs may be able to offer you the kind of opportunities you're interested in.

 The SkillBridge site is update every Friday with newly approved potential opportunities.